Permutation groups, partition lattices and block structures: History in Design of Experiments

 To match the partial order on partitions to the partial order $\subseteq$ on subsets of~$M$, they defined $\preccurlyeq$ in the opposite way to what we do here.
 They proved that every distributive block structure is isomorphic to a poset block structure, but did not use the latter term, even though they showed that the construction depends on a partially ordered set.

 They also explained that most of the theory extends to what we now call an \textit{orthogonal block structure}, where the lattice is modular but not necessarily distributive.
 Figure~\ref{fig:SB} shows the corresponding Hasse diagrams in their two examples.
-In the one on the left, the non-trivial partitions form the rows, columns, Latin letters and Greek letters of a pair of mutually orthogonal Latin squares, so the underlying set has size~$n^2$ with $n \notin \{1,2,6\}$.
+In the one on the left, the non-trivial partitions form the rows, columns, and the Greek and Latin letter partitions of a pair of mutually orthogonal Latin squares.
+Note that the underlying set has size~$n^2$ with $n \notin \{1,2,6\}$, since it is well known that there exists a pair of two mutually orthogonal Latin squares of order $n$ if and only if $n\notin \{1, 2, 6\}$.
 One way of achieving the one on the right is to use some carefully chosen subgroups of the elementary abelian group of order~$16$.

 In \cite{Geelong}, Bailey restricted attention to distributive block structures, using the term ``ancestral subset'' in place of ``hereditary subset'' and drawing the Hasse diagrams in the way consistent with our current use of the refinement partial order $\preccurlyeq$.
 This cited \cite{Zys} as well as \cite{Throck}, and commented that Holland \cite{Holl} ``defines the automorphism group of a poset block structure to be a \textit{generalised wreath product}''.
-The explicit form for such a group was given, following the arguments in \cite{Holl}.
-This led to the paper \cite{bprs}.
+The explicit form for such a group was given in \cite{bprs}, following the arguments in \cite{Holl}.

 Paper \cite{bprs} gives a formal definition of \textit{poset block structure} and an auto\-morphism of such a structure.
 It shows that, in the finite case, the auto\-morphism group is the generalised wreath product of the relevant symmetric groups.
 The argument draws on work of Wells \cite{Well} for semi-groups.
 The paper also states that, in the finite case, the generalised wreath product of permutation groups is the same as that constructed by \cite{Holl, Sill}.